-Performance outcomes Acceptable outcomes c. where adaptive reuse is proposed, is compatible with its ongoing conservation management.
-PO2 Where open space, or the relationship between No acceptable outcome is prescribed. built and open spaces at a state heritage place is No acceptable outcome is prescribed. identified as forming part of its cultural heritage significance, development: maintains or enhances the significance of the setting, including significant views, circulation, access, spatial patterns and layout 2. maintains a lot size and layout which permits viable adaptive reuse or conservation of significant heritage buildings and open spaces.
-PO3 Development on a state heritage place with No acceptable outcome is prescribed. identified archaeological potential avoids or · appropriately manages detrimental impacts on artefacts. raduce the cultural beritage significance of a Development proposing to destroy or substantially reduce the cultural heritage significance of a state heritage place PO4 Development destroying or substantially No acceptable outcome is prescribed. reducing the cultural heritage significance of a · · state heritage place must: demonstrate that there is no prudent and feasible alternative to carrying out the development due to: a. an extraordinary economic cost to the state, all or part of a community, or an individual; or b. an extraordinary environmental or social disadvantage; or c. a risk to public health or safety; or d. another extraordinary or unique circumstance interpret and incorporate the place's history and significance into any development of the site.
-3 , " Note: In accordance with the Planning Act 2016 , the State Assessment and Referral Agency (SARA) will seek advice from the Queensland Heritage Council (via the Department of Environment and Science) on any application that will potentially destroy or substantially reduce the cultural heritage significance of a state heritage place.
+Performance outcomes Acceptable outcomes b. provides opportunities for public · appreciation of its cultural heritage significance c. where adaptive reuse is proposed, is compatible with its ongoing conservation management.
+PO2 Where open space, or the relationship between No acceptable outcome is prescribed. built and open spaces at a state heritage place is The decoptable editorne to procention. identified as forming part of its cultural heritage significance, development: maintains or enhances the significance of the setting, including significant views, circulation, access, spatial patterns and layout 2. maintains a lot size and layout which permits viable adaptive reuse or conservation of significant heritage buildings and open spaces.
+PO3 Development on a state heritage place with No acceptable outcome is prescribed. identified archaeological potential avoids or No acceptable outcome is prescribed. appropriately manages detrimental impacts on artefacts.
+Development proposing to destroy or substantially v roduce the cultural beritage significance of a state heritage place y reduce the cultural heritage significance of a PO4 Development destroying or substantially No acceptable outcome is prescribed. reducing the cultural heritage significance of a γ state heritage place must: demonstrate that there is no prudent and feasible alternative to carrying out the development due to: a. an extraordinary economic cost to the state, all or part of a community, or an individual; or b. an extraordinary environmental or social disadvantage; or c. a risk to public health or safety; or d. another extraordinary or unique circumstance 2. interpret and incorporate the place's history and significance into any development of the site. organication into arry development of the site.
+Note: In accordance with the Planning Act 2016 the State Note: In accordance with the Planning Act 2016 , the State Assessment and Referral Agency (SARA) will seek advice from Assessment and Referral Agency (SARA) will seek advice from the Queensland Heritage Council (via the Department of Assessment and Referral Agency (SARA) will seek advice from the Queensland Heritage Council (via the Department of Environment and Science) on any application that will potentially Assessment and Referral Agency (SARA) will seek advice from the Queensland Heritage Council (via the Department of